 Argegno is made even more picturesque by the River Telo running through it, as well as attractive sights such as the 18th century Santa Anna Church which is home to some original frescoes and ornate furniture.
 For a quick adrenaline kick, a cable car from Argegno will take you up to Pigra which has incredible views of the lake.
 If you’re feeling particularly energetic then take the walking tour of Val d’Intelvi for glorious panoramas.

-Evening atmosphere is a charming affair in Argegno, thanks to the live music played on the piazza and eclectic selection of bars and restaurants.
+The evening atmosphere is a charming affair in Argegno, thanks to the live music played on the piazza and eclectic selection of bars and restaurants.
 Sit back and soak up the luxury.

 Laglio is one of Lake Como’s oldest settlements.
 Sitting directly on the water’s edge, this town is perhaps best admired from the water.
 Just like the villa of it famous resident, George Clooney.